-Many versions of these chairs are now available today, including overstuffed vintage designs and modern leather and chrome styles.
-These chairs offer a lot of comforts and are popularly used in living rooms and dens.
+These chairs offer a lot of comfort and are popularly used in living rooms and dens.

-Eames lounge chairs have been in high demand since 1956 when they were first featured in the Arlene Francis Show.
-The chairs are modern, comfortable, and are created by leather and molded plywood by Charles and Ray Eames.
+Eames lounge chairs have been in high demand since 1956, when they were first featured in the Arlene Francis Show.
+Charles and Ray Eames created this modern, comfortable armchair with leather and molded plywood.

-Though not a typical seat, the Ottoman is a small stool that was created in the 18th century Ottoman Empire.
-The first versions were designed to be wrapped around three walls, though, it was later broken down into smaller pieces for individual use.
-These days, the Ottoman comes in a wide variety of designs.
+Though not a typical seat, the ottoman is a small stool that was created in the 18th century Ottoman Empire.
+It was later broken down into smaller pieces for individual use.
+These days, the ottoman comes in a wide variety of designs.

-One of the popular versions is the circular Ottoman which can be used as a free-standing piece of decoration as well as used as a chair.
-The curved Ottoman has a curved front with a flat back and is designed to fit with an upholstered chair.
-The French Ottoman is a more elaborate version, which features ornate woodwork and is designed to match the sofas.
+The curved ottoman has a curved front with a flat back and is designed to fit with an upholstered seat.
+The French Ottoman is a more elaborate version, featuring ornate woodwork designed to match the sofas.

-The snuggler, also known as a chair and a half, is an extra-large upholstered chair that is just wide enough for two people to cuddle in.
+The snuggler, also known as a chair and a half, is an extra-large upholstered furniture piece that is just wide enough for two people to cuddle in.
 It is larger than a regular armchair but smaller than a settee.
-The width of the chair makes it great for curling up in or lounging.
+The width of the chair makes it great for curling up or lounging.

-Chaise longue literally means “long chair” in French and is a relaxing and luxurious piece of furniture which allows you to stretch your full body on top of it without needing to use a footrest.
-Many people mistakenly call it “chaise lounge” because it used for lounging.
+Chaise longue means “long chair” in French and is a relaxing and luxurious piece of furniture that allows you to stretch your full body on top of it without needing a footrest.
+Many people mistakenly call it a “chaise lounge” because it is used for lounging.

-The Farthingale chair is a small compact chair which was originally designed for women use in the late 16th century.
-This chair is defined by a wide cushioned and upholstered seat and has no arms.
-The backrest may or not be upholstered but the leg frames are bare and straight.
+The Farthingale chair is a small compact chair originally designed for women in the late 16th century.
+A wide cushioned and upholstered seat defines this chair and has no arms.
+The backrest may or not be upholstered, but the leg frames are bare and straight.

-An interesting fact about this chair was that it was designed to accommodate hooped skirts that were in fashion during that time.
+An interesting fact about this chair was that it was designed to accommodate hooped skirts that were fashionable during that time.

-These chairs have remained very popular during the decades and the design has been incorporated in a wide range of styles.
-These days, the fiddleback chairs are more popularly used as dining chairs.
+These days, fiddleback chairs are more popularly used as dining chairs.

-Occasional chairs or accents chairs, as their name suggests, are only used occasionally.
-This chair is usually used as an extra chair when you have guests over and provides a dramatic, decorative value, rather than a functional one most of the time.
+Occasional chairs or accent chairs, as their name suggests, are only used occasionally.
+This chair is usually used as an extra chair when you have guests over and provides a dramatic, decorative value rather than a functional one most of the time.

 The rocking chair also comes in a wide variety of styles, shapes, and sizes.
 Some have arms, others are armless.
-Some are upholstered while others are made of a cushion.
-However, the common factor is that they are almost always made of wood and is mounted on curved rockers.
+Some are upholstered, while others are made of a cushion.
+However, the common factor is that they are almost always made of wood and are mounted on curved rockers.

 A newer version of the rocking chair consists of a stationary pedestal with a suspended chair that moves, which is safer if you have crawling babies and pets in your home.